Code-Institute-Submissions/gaspar91-MilestoneProject1/README.md

 # Design Process

-You'll be able to view the sketches, wireframes, and mockups for this project in the **assets** folder in the  [Github project repository](https://github.com/gaspar91/MyJourney2).
+You'll be able to view the sketches, wireframes, and mockups for this project in the **[assets](https://github.com/gaspar91/MilestoneProject1/tree/master/assets)** folder.

 I used **[Balsamiq](https://balsamiq.com/)** to build the wireframes, so you might need the program in order to view the documents.